brillout/goldpage/readme.md

 ## SSR

-> :information_source: You can use Goldpage and create a prototype without reading this section and without knowing what an SSR app is.
+> :information_source: You can use Goldpage without reading this section.

 > :warning: This section is meant for readers that know what an SSR app is.